Connect with others who understand.

 • Disease-modifying antirheumatic drugs to reduce inflammation

-Always make sure to check with your health care provider or rheumatologist for how long certain medications should be taken, as some may only be recommended in the short term.
+Always make sure to ask your healthcare or rheumatology provider how long you should take certain medications, as some may only be recommended for a short period of time.

-Can You Have Both Psoriatic Arthritis and Ankylosing Spondylitis at the Same Time?
+Can You Have Both Ankylosing Spondylitis and Psoriatic Arthritis at the Same Time?

 Because PsA and AS symptoms can overlap, it can be difficult to tell which of the conditions, or both, are present.
 For example, is AS with psoriasis the same thing as PsA?
 Research suggests it’s not.